Tom-PIT/Connected.Docs/en/Sales/Documents/SalesOrders.md

 ### Publishing a Sales order

-When ready, click **Publish** on located on top of the page to finalize the order.
-A published sales order moves to the **Available** state and enables additional document actions.
+When the draft ready, click **Publish** on located on top of the page to commit the order.
+A commited sales order moves to the **Available** state and enables additional document actions.

 **Available (published):**